allejo/PhpSoda/README.md

 # PhpSoda [![Build Status](https://magnum.travis-ci.com/allejo/PhpSoda.svg?token=N8pP5syRDREGy8yzpAqR&branch=master)](https://magnum.travis-ci.com/allejo/PhpSoda)

 A PHP library for working with the [Socrata API](http://dev.socrata.com/docs/endpoints.html).
-Compared to Socrata's official implementation, this library takes more of an object-oriented approach to working with the API instead of manually creating requests to submit.
+Provided as an alternative to Socrata's official implementation, this library takes more of an object-oriented approach to working with the API instead of manually creating requests; autocomplete for IDEs will be more useful.

 This library fully supports interacting with the API by getting datasets and handling tokens or authentication in order to write or modify datasets.